 To show the organization of the course that includes this module, follow this link Course organization

-Prerequisite to the course is the mastering of a few basic mathematical concepts such as limit, derivative and integration at the level of an undergraduate first year introductory course in calculus.
+Prerequisite to the course is an elementary knowledge of probability at the level of an undergraduate first or second year introductory course in probability and statistics.

-The course consists of a series of lectures (64 hours) and of ten exercise classes (20 hours).
+The course consists of a series of lectures (48 hours) and exercise classes (20 hours).